The Land Down Under is home to sprawling modern cities, unique wildlife, vast countryside, and some of the best beaches in the world.

 - Cost of living: everyday items and going out on the central coast is very affordable – ideal for retirement.

-- Job market: jobs are limited, so if looking for opportunities, you will likely need to commute to Sydney.
+- Job market: jobs are limited, so if you are looking for opportunities, you will likely need to commute to Sydney.

 - Property: depending on the area you choose, some houses can be quite expensive.